 Regulating sugar intake

 Sugar is the opposite of a long term energy source.
 It burns quickly but often leaves you with excessive calories.

 So, avoid processed foods and anything excessively sweet.

 If you're wanting a floured item, choosing whole grain ones are not only better but health promoting.

-If you still crave the simple sugary items, consider saving them for whenever you've just lifted weights or had an intensive workout – you'll use it up quickly.
+If you still crave the simple sugary items, consider saving them for shortly before or soon after you've just lifted weights or had an intensive workout – you'll use it up quickly.